iafonov/cosmonaut/README.md

 ## Request

 Request structure features the basic data about request: parsed url, headers and params.
 It has two special fields `uid` and `configuration`.
 Server tags all requests with a unique identifier `uid` that could be used for logging. `configuration` is a pointer to structure with information about server configuration.
 You can retrieve data about server port, host, public root path and other various server runtime parameters.
-See configuration in-detail description further.
+See configuration in-detail description further. `route` is struct which represents selected route for this request.
+Route is selected by routing engine immediately after first line of request is parsed.

     struct http_request {
       url *url;
       headers_map *headers;
       params_map *params;
       configuration *configuration;
+      route *route;

       char *uid;
     };